Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

     instance ApplyFunc Bottle where
       func f Water    = Water
       func f (Milk a) = Milk $ f a

+We need to define an orphan instance for some type in an external library (``Bar``).
+It serves a nice documentation-like purpose to keep those instances local to avoid allowing any orphan in an entire module.
+Later we can search for the local instance declarations and revisit the decision to use them.

 2. `Suppress particular kinds of warnings for parts of a source file <https://gitlab.haskell.org/ghc/ghc/issues/602>`_.
 In this example we don't get ``-Wunused-do-bind`` warning for ``f`` but get it for ``g``.
    ::